namu-labs-dev/Namu-Design-System/components/button/index.en-US.md

 A button means an operation (or a series of operations).
 Clicking a button will trigger corresponding business logic.

-In Ant Design we provide 5 types of button.
+In Namu Design we provide 5 types of button.

 - Primary button: indicate the main action, one primary button at most in one section.
 - Default button: indicate a series of actions without priority.